YurichBRO/discord-useful-features/README.md

 The bot uses classic commands, instead of slash ones, although its prefix is a slash.
 Command syntax is:
 `/command -[flags] [parameters]`

+There are currently 3 commands:
+- `delete`
+- `reloc`
+- `ping`

+For more info on the commands, use:
+`/help [command]` - for description and parameters description `/command -h` - for usage and notes about the command
 ## Flags
 All flags are written without spaces or any additional symbols except `-`.
 Flags can be combined.
 Unknown flags cause the command to be terminated and an error message is sent.